yamahigashi/unofficial-fabricengine-documents-ja/Source/CoreOverview/kl.rst

 The KL Language
 =======================

 KL is the custom language used to define operators in |FABRIC_PRODUCT_NAME|.
-KL combines the benefits of high performance languages like C++ with the benefits of dynamic languages like JavaScript and Python. ÅeKLÅf stands for ÅeKernel LanguageÅf and refers to the scope of the language: writing operators.
+KL combines the benefits of high performance languages like C++ with the benefits of dynamic languages like JavaScript and Python. ‚ÄòKL‚Äô stands for ‚ÄòKernel Language‚Äô and refers to the scope of the language: writing operators.
 Kernels are small stateless blocks of code with an entry function.
 The syntax of KL is similar to the syntax of JavaScript and C.

 Ease of Use
 ---------------------